rick-r/marriage-figaro-norway/captions.md

 che Susanna ella stessa si fe'.
 [they are stage left]

-    We're looking forward to getting married today, on the last day of filming [meh]
+    We're looking forward to getting married today, on the last day of filming.
+    [meh]